Rising-Stars-by-Sunshine/STATS201_Aida_Final_Project/future_research/README.md

 - What are the potential impacts of integrating these methods into the existing reinforcement learning framework on energy efficiency and socio-economic development?

 ## Methods:
-To advance the current research, we propose the incorporation of advanced reinforcement learning optimization methods, specifically SARSA (State-Action-Reward-State-Action) algorithm.
+To advance the current research, we propose the incorporation of advanced reinforcement learning optimization methods, specifically the SARSA (State-Action-Reward-State-Action) algorithm.
 SARSA is a model-free reinforcement learning algorithm that learns the optimal policy directly from interactions with the environment.

 **Software Documentation**:
 - TensorFlow or PyTorch: Deep learning frameworks for implementing neural networks.